 If your transcripts aren’t in English, you’ll need to submit translated documents of the original records.
 If your school can’t provide these, the CGFNS offers translation services for an additional fee.

-Step 5: Apply Through Your State Board
+Apply Through Your State Board

-If you don’t meet the education requirements, you’ll need to get the necessary schooling either in your home country or the U.S. You can apply for a student visa, which allows you to stay in the U.S. while you’re in school.
+If you don’t meet the education requirements, you’ll need to get the necessary education, either in your home country or in the U.S. You can apply for a student visa, which allows you to stay in the U.S. while you’re in school.

 You might need to complete a Foreign Educated Nurses (FEN) program, which consists of 120 classroom hours, as well as 120 clinical hours under the supervision of an RN.

 Stay on Top of Potential Changes in Immigration Laws